Generic EFT-motivated beyond General Relativity gravitational wave tests and their curvature dependence: from observation to interpretation: Scalar-tensor gravity

 Next, we expand the scalar field as $\Psi := 1 + ψ/Λ$, where $\psi$ is the perturbed scalar field.
 By inserting this decomposition into the Lagrangians, we get the new set of Feynman rules coming from the scalar field, while the ones already present in GR and exhibited above remain unchanged.
 The propagator for this perturbed scalar field $ψ$ is (cf. \cref{eq:prop})

 Next, to determine the matter vertices, we perturbatively expand the mass with respect to the scalar field,

 In particular, $d_a^{(0)}=1$ and the coefficient $d_a^{(1)}$ correspond to the scalar charge.
-In this section, we consider only interactions that are linear in $ψ$, and therefore omit the expansion order for notational simplicity; that is, we take $d_a \coloneqq d_a^{(1)}$.
-Examining the scalar field equation, $\Box\Psi = -2\chi_{(2)}G_{2}$, we see that the scalar field, sourced by the Gauss-Bonnet term, is proportional to the coupling constant $\chi_{(2)}$.
-Consequently, the scalar charge inherits the same linear dependence, as discussed in e.g.~\cite{Julie:2022huo}.
-We make this dependence explicit by defining $\overline{d}_a$ as, \be d_a \coloneqq \left(M_{\Lambda}/\overline{m}_a\right)^{2} \overline{\chi}_{(2)}\overline{d}_a \,, \ee where $\overline{\chi}_{(2)}$ is the dimensionless coupling constant.\footnote{The linear dependence is a consequence of the linear coupling to Gauss-Bonnet curvature scalar.
-Other couplings can lead to different scalings—for example a quadratic coupling leads to $\propto\sqrt{\chi_{(2)}}$.}
+In this section, we consider only interactions that are linear in $ψ$, and therefore omit the expansion order for notational simplicity; that is, we take $d_a \coloneqq d_a^{(1)}$.\footnote{Higher order couplings of matter to the scalar field are subdominant compared to the leading linear coupling.
+Since we are only interested in the leading order correction, we neglect these terms in this work.} Examining the scalar field equation, $\Box\Psi = -2\chi_{(2)}G_{2}$, we see that the scalar field, sourced by the Gauss-Bonnet term, is proportional to the coupling constant $\chi_{(2)}$.
+Consequently, the scalar charge inherits the same linear dependence, as discussed in e.g.~\cite{Julie:2019sab,Julie:2022huo,Julie:2023ncq}.
+We make this dependence explicit by defining $\overline{d}_a$ as, \be d_a \coloneqq \left(M_{\Lambda}/\overline{m}_a\right)^{2} \overline{\chi}_{(2)}\overline{d}_a \,, \ee where $\overline{\chi}_{(2)}$ is the dimensionless coupling constant.~\footnote{The linear dependence is a consequence of the linear coupling to Gauss-Bonnet curvature scalar.
+Other couplings can lead to different scalings—for example a quadratic coupling leads to $\propto\sqrt{\chi_{(2)}}$; see e.g.\cite{Julie:2019sab,Julie:2022huo,Julie:2023ncq}.}

 Then, by expanding the matter action in \cref{eq:Spp} and using \cref{eq:mass_expansion}, we get the scalar-matter couplings: \begin{itemize}[leftmargin=*] \item \textbf{\boldmath $\psi$--matter coupling:}